Video of Larne brothers singing George Ezra's song Paradise goes viral

 A video of a Larne teenager and his three year-old brother singing George Ezra's hit song 'Paradise' has gone viral.

-The video was posted on social media by 14 year-old aspiring musician, Ty O'Gormley.
+The video was posted on social media by 14 year-old aspiring musician, Ty, from Larne.

 Ty and his younger brother, Chase, can be seen singing the first 30 seconds of the song in the back of a car.